kufreu/kufreu.github.io/final/final.md

 ![what of it](images/finalDistanceTest.png)

 ### creating the function
-The first step of making this function was to identify the packages I would need to use for this project, installing and loading them in RStudio when they were found. ``[tidyverse](https://www.tidyverse.org/)`` was used because of the relative ease dplyr provides in manipulating data frames and ggplot2 to map results.
-I could have installed only these two packages from tidyverse, though I thought it would be best to play it safe as  the other packages which make up the tidyverse could also be of use.
-Along with tidyverse, [sf](https://r-spatial.github.io/sf/index.html) makes up the backbone of this function.
-Package sf provides simple features as data frames with a geometry list-column, which is a format I was familiar with coming from using tables in QGIS and PostGIS.
+The first step of making this function was to identify the packages I would need to use for this project, installing and loading them in RStudio when they were found. ``tidyverse`` was used because of the relative ease `dplyr` provides in manipulating data frames and ``ggplot2`` to map results.
+I could have installed only these two packages from `tidyverse`, though I thought it would be best to play it safe as  the other packages which make up the tidyverse could also be of use.
+Along with tidyverse, `sf` makes up the backbone of this function.
+Package ``sf`` provides simple features as data frames with a geometry list-column, which is a format I was familiar with coming from using tables in QGIS and PostGIS.
 It also has many of the geometry and geoemtric operations I need to make the function.
 ```r
 #### installation ####
 install.packages("tidyverse","sf", "sp", "geosphere")